dguitarbite/ThinkingTank/README.md

-Break down of the folders :
+Break down of the folders:

 <code>
 ThinkingTank. <br>